 Stata allows you to process datasets containing more than 2 billion observations if you have a big computer, and by big, we mean 512 GB or more of memory.

-Stata/IC and Stata/SE can process up to 2.1 billion observations.
+Stata/BE and Stata/SE can process up to 2.1 billion observations.
 On a 256 GB computer, 2.1 billion is roughly the limit of what you could fit into memory anyway.
-With today's 512 GB, 1 TB, and 1.5 TB computers though, there is enough memory to store more than 2.1 billion observations.
-Stata/MP, the multi-processor version of Stata, can handle up to 1 trillion observations in theory, with a practical limit given the size of the largest computers today of just over 24 billion observations.
-Stata/MP can also handle up to 120,000 variables, up from the maximum of 2,047 in Stata/IC and 32,767 in Stata/SE.
+With today's computers with 512 GB, 1 TB, 2 TB, or more memory though, there is enough memory to store more than 2.1 billion observations.
+Stata/MP, the multi-processor edition of Stata, can handle up to 1 trillion observations in theory, with a practical limit given the size of the largest computers today of just over 24 billion observations.
+Stata/MP can also handle up to 120,000 variables, up from the maximum of 2,047 in Stata/BE and 32,767 in Stata/SE.

 Why did we make Stata/MP capable of handling more?
-Because even though single-processor Stata/IC and Stata/SE are fast, Stata/MP is faster, and when you are processing 2.1 billion observations and more, that matters more than you might imagine.
+Because even though single-core Stata/BE and Stata/SE are fast, Stata/MP is faster, and when you are processing 2.1 billion observations and more, that matters more than you might imagine.

 If you are going to process more than 2.1 billion observations, you need Stata/MP.